AlphaCloudX/Pixel-Perfect-Update/README.md

 # Pixel Pefect Java Game
 This is a 2d side scroller game coded in java using java graphics 2d.
-This was done in a team with David, Ethan and Michael(myself)
+This was done in a team with David, Ethan and Michael(myself) as a final grade 12 project

 The game has many different elements that make it a unique game with character.